davidrosado4/Advanced-Mathematics-MSc/Harmonic Analysis/Programming exercises/Exercise 2/README.md

-You can find the Octave code, the audio file and the report.
+You can find the Octave code, the audio file, the report and the statement.